metrorailings/OwlBlog/content/posts/week-8-insights-1.md

 ## Jaguars @ Seahawks

 How is it that the Jaguars are getting gashed on the ground despite having seven men in the box?

+***

+## Panthers @ Falcons

+Panthers air game seems to consist of nothing more but screens and deliberate short passes.

+Kudos to the Carolina defense for double-covering Kyle Pitts.